gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/kubernetes-guide/simple-deployment.md

 # Creating a Simple Deployment

+!!! warning
+    Gaffer Kubernetes is not currently up to date.
+You will need to use a version of Kubernetes <= 1.25 for deployments.
+    The information here is subject to change in future releases.

 This guide will describe how to deploy a simple graph on a Kubernetes cluster with the minimum configuration.
 It is assumed you have read the [previous page](./running-on-kubernetes.md) to get an overview of running Gaffer on Kubernetes.